MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMCollection.md

 ```

 ### -Name

-Specifies a name for the collection.
+Specify the name for the new collection.

 ```yaml
 Type: String